 It was a Tuesday in Austin, about 102 degrees outside, and I was doing what I usually do during my remote tech-job lunch break: obsessively reading the back of a mouthwash bottle.
 For years, I operated on a 'scorched earth' policy.
-If it felt like it was burning my gums off, it was working.
+If it felt like it was burning my gums off, I assumed it was working.
 Then my dentist, a guy who spends more time mountain biking through the Hill Country than lecturing people, dropped a casual bomb on me.
 'You know,' he said, while poking around my molars, 'that blue stuff is like using a flamethrower to get rid of a few weeds in your garden.
 You’re killing the roses, too.'

-That one sentence sent me down an 18-month rabbit hole.
-I realized I’d been treating my mouth like a sterile laboratory instead of a living, breathing ecosystem.
+That one sentence from my dentist sent me down a path that eventually replaced my bathroom’s 'chemical warfare' shelf with what I call the 'internal garden.'
 I started thinking of my mouth like a fish tank.
 If you don't have the right bacteria in a fish tank, the water gets cloudy, the fish get stressed, and the whole thing smells.
 My mouth was essentially a cloudy fish tank.
-I spent the next few months reading everything from dental blogs to fermentation forums, eventually landing on the world of oral probiotics.
+I decided to commit to a 90-day experiment to see if I could repopulate the 'good guys.'
+Since I originally wrote about this, I’ve refined the process for 2026, and the results are even more interesting than they were on day one.

 The Sourdough Starter Phase: Weeks 1–4

 The first few weeks were, honestly, a bit of a psychological struggle.
 If you’ve ever tried to start a sourdough starter from scratch, you know that the first few days look like absolutely nothing is happening.
 You’re just mixing flour and water and hoping the universe provides.
 That’s how the first 14 days felt.
 I had replaced my aggressive mouthwash routine with a chewable probiotic, and I kept waiting for some 'magic' tingle that never came.
+I was essentially waiting for a sign from the microscopic gods that the ProDentim I was chewing every morning was actually doing something.

 During this phase, I was primarily using ProDentim.
 I liked the chewable format because it felt like I was actually introducing the strains—about 3.5 billion CFU of them—directly to the 'soil' of my mouth rather than just swallowing a pill and hoping for the best.
 It’s a bit like top-dressing a lawn instead of just throwing seeds into the wind.
+I’ve tried capsules before, but they always felt like a missed opportunity to let the bacteria actually colonize the tongue and gums on the way down.

 The Fish Tank Equilibrium: Weeks 5–8